Critical quantitative analyses of sex and pleasure

 Gender, bodies, and health in contemporary society

-Feminist theories and methods in survey research
+Feminist methods in sex research

 Webster K, Carter A, et al. (2018).
 Strategies for Recruiting Women Living with Human Immunodeficiency Virus in Community-Based Research:Lessons from Canada.
 Progress in Community Health Partnerships, 12(1): 21-34.